 We commend DOE in its efforts to establish energy conservation standards for residential furnace fans, and for the thorough analysis and incorporation of stakeholder input throughout the course of this rulemaking.
 While we are generally supportive of DOE’s proposal outlined in the NOPR, we offer a number of recommendations to help improve the outcome of this rulemaking, maximizing cost-effective energy savings for consumers without undue burden to industry.
 We strongly urge DOE to consider the following comments:

-We encourage DOE to expand the scope of this rulemaking to include 100% of the market of furnace fans.
-This modification would include DOE coverage of blower-coil Central Air Conditioners and Heat Pumps (CAC/HP), single package CAC/HP, and hydronic air handlers.
+We encourage DOE to establish an expedited rulemaking for furnace fan motors in blower-coil Central Air Conditioners and Heat Pumps (CAC/HP), single package CAC/HP, and hydronic air handlers in order to include 100% of the market of furnace fans to avoid the market impacts due to the prevalence of unregulated products competing with regulated products.
+The associated test procedure for those furnace fan motors should reference ASHRAE 37-2009.

 During the DOE public meeting for residential furnace fans on December 3, 2013, DOE did not justify their exclusion of furnace fans in blower-coil CAC/HP, single package CAC/HP, and hydronic air handlers.
 According to DOE’s market assessment, the proposed scope of coverage comprises of only 63% of space-conditioning products that contain furnace fans.
 In the NOPR, DOE acknowledged that statutory provisions direct DOE to “consider and prescribe energy conservation standards or energy use standards for electricity used for purposes of circulating air through duct work.”
 Given this statutory language, we believe it is within DOE’s authority to regulate these products.
 Additionally, we do not believe that the test conditions for measuring seasonal energy efficiency ratio (SEER) and heating seasonal performance (HSPF) adequately capture fan energy use for these products.
-We recognize that incorporation of these products would warrant minor modifications to the test procedure in the form of additional assumptions for external static pressure (ESP), assumptions for coil pairing, and the direct measurement of air flow (CFM).
-Given the increase in number of covered products that this expansion in scope would yield, we believe that the savings opportunity associated with their inclusion (i.e., the remaining 37% percent of the market of furnace fans) would outweigh the additional engineering analysis needed to make these modifications to the test procedure.
+We recognize that incorporation of these products would warrant development of an adequate test procedure to measure the energy performance of these products.
+We suggest that DOE reference ASHRAE 37-2009 as the basis of the test method.
+Ultimately, we believe that the savings opportunity associated with their inclusion (i.e., the remaining 37% percent of the market of furnace fans) warrants a separate rulemaking, and would help to avoid the market impacts due to the prevelance of unregulated products.

-We recommend that DOE require manufacturers to report power consumption values for heating, cooling, and constant-circulation modes (Eheat, Emax, and Ecirc) that are used to generate the composite FER calculation, in addition to FER and Qmax.
+We recommend that DOE require manufacturers to report power consumption values for heating, cooling, and constant-circulation modes (Eheat, Emax, Ecool and Ecirc), most of which are are used to generate the composite FER calculation, in addition to FER and Qmax.

-In addition to reporting FER, which is the basis for the performance standard, we recommend that DOE require manufacturers to report separate values (i.e. Eheat, Emax, and Ecirc) for each mode of operation.
+In addition to reporting FER, which is the basis for the performance standard, we recommend that DOE require manufacturers to report separate values (i.e. Eheat, Emax, and Ecool and Ecirc) for each mode of operation.
 This would greatly facilitate the development of more targeted energy efficiency incentive programs, and manufacturers already have to measure and perform these calculations for the composite FER.
+We recognize that Ecool is not specifically outlined within the equation, and that Emax is intended to represent either Ecool or Eheat , whichever mode of operation is most energy-intenstive.
+Nonetheless, having Ecool as an additional data point could be useful for the development of utility programs across the country.